CBIIT/nci-ctd2-dashboard/README.md

 	java -jar admin/target/dashboard-admin.jar -h

 will list all available options to you.
-For more information about running the admin tool, please visit the [Dashboard Admin Tool](https://bitbucket.org/cbio_mskcc/ctd2-dashboard/wiki/Dashboard%20Admin%20Tool) wiki page.
+For more information about running the admin tool, please visit the [Dashboard Admin Tool](admin/admin_tool.md) page.

 ## Web: CTD^2 Dashboard UI/Web API
 ### Deploy
 This module will create a single _war_ file for the Web API/UI.
 You can simply deploy this application, with the following generic command:

-	cp -f web/target/web.war $TOMCAT_HOME/webapps/ctd2-dashboard.war
+	cp -f web/target/web.war $TOMCAT_HOME/webapps/dashboard.war

 or better, especially if you do not want to deal with a new Tomcat installation, you can take advantage of the _mvn tomcat_ plugin:

 	cd web/
 	mvn tomcat:run-war

-and point your browser to [http://localhost:8080/dashboard-webapp](http://localhost:8080/dashboard-webapp).
+and point your browser to [http://localhost:8080/dashboard](http://localhost:8080/dashboard).

-### Notes about design
-Here are a few quick comments from Arman `arman@cbio.mskcc.org` about this prototype:

- * This is just the first iteration, so please feel free to comment and hopefully the design will converge accordingly
- * I decided to color code main categories (blue/red/orange/green) and I think it turns out quite well since it will allow any cross-link (e.g. from drug-view to target-view) to pop-up to the eye
- * I have not optimized things on the mobile side, so although I believe it will work fine on an iPad; it might lack some of the eye-candies on a mobile phone due to size limitations.
- * I have altered the main "tiles-design" pattern a little bit in order to be able to put an emphasis on "Stories" -- so this is why it is being shown by default.
-This is something between what Chris initially suggested and what Daniela wanted to see.